inopinatus/sublime_url/README.md

 Implements a Sublime Text variant of the [TextMate URL scheme](http://blog.macromates.com/2007/the-textmate-url-scheme/).

 Made using JavaScript for Automation.
-Originally written for Mac OS Sierra 10.12.6 and known to still work with High Sierra (10.13) and Mojave (10.14) as of January 2019.
+Originally written for Mac OS Sierra 10.12.6, and still works with Big Sur (11.2) and Catalina (10.15) as of February 2021.

 ## Installation